bateman/python_pyenv_poetry_template/docs/index.md

 ## Execution

 * To run the project: `make project/run`

+> [!TIP]
+> Pass parameters using the ARGS variable (e.g., `make project/run ARGS="--text Ciao --color red"`).

+## Testing

 * To run the tests: `make project/tests`

 > [!TIP]
-> Pass parameters using the ARGS variable (e.g., `make project/run ARGS="--text Ciao --color red"`).
+> Pass parameters using the ARGS variable (e.g., `make project/tests ARGS="--cov-report=xml"`).

 > [!NOTE]
 > Tests are executed using `pytest`.
 Test coverage is calculated using the plugin `pytest-cov`.

-> [!IMPORTANT]
+> [!WARNING]
-> Pushing new commits to GitHub, will trigger the GitHub Action defined in `test.yml`, which will try to upload the coverage report to [Codecov](https://about.codecov.io/).
+> Pushing new commits to GitHub, will trigger the GitHub Action defined in `tests.yml`, which will upload the coverage report to [Codecov](https://about.codecov.io/).
 To ensure correct execution, first log in to Codecov and enable the coverage report for your repository; this will generate a `CODECOV_TOKEN`.
 Then, add the `CODECOV_TOKEN` to your repository's 'Actions secrets and variables' settings page.

 ## Update